Günter Wirths

-Günter Wirths (1 June 1911 – 26 January 2005) was a German chemist who was an authority on uranium production, especially reactor-grade.
-He worked at Auergesellschaft in the production of uranium for the Heereswaffenamt and its Uranverein project.
-In 1945, he was sent the Soviet Union to work on the Russian atomic bomb project.
-When he was released from the Soviet Union, he settled in West Germany, and worked at the Degussa company.
+Günter Wirths (1 June 1911 – 26 January 2005) was a German nuclear chemist in the former Soviet program of nuclear weapons and an authority on the uranium metal production, especially on the reactor-grade.

+Until the fall of Berlin in 1945, Wirths was employed with the Auergesellschaft AG in the production of uranium for the Heereswaffenamt as part of their Uranverein club.

+After taken into the Soviet custody, he became one of many German nuclear physicists who were involved in the former Soviet program of nuclear weapons in Russia and returned to Germany in 1955 where he later worked at the Degussa AG chemical company.

 Career

 Early years

+Günter Wirths was born in Berlin on 1 June 1911– he received doctorate in chemistry from University of Freiburg.
+His thesis contained the fundamental research work on the complexity on the molten salts which was done under the supervision of Walter Noddack.

 Wirths was a colleague of Nikolaus Riehl, who was the director of the scientific headquarters of Auergesellschaft.
 Auergesellschaft had a substantial amount of "waste" uranium from which it had extracted radium.
 After reading a paper in 1939 by Siegfried Flügge, on the technical use of nuclear energy from uranium, Riehl recognized a business opportunity for the company, and, in July of that year, went to the Heereswaffenamt (HWA, Army Ordnance Office) to discuss the production of uranium.
 The HWA was interested and Riehl committed corporate resources to the task.
 The HWA eventually provided an order for the production of uranium oxide, which took place in the Auergesellschaft plant in Oranienburg, north of Berlin.

 It was this that got Wirths involved with the production of uranium metal, which Auergesellschaft did for the Uranverein project of the Heereswaffenamt.